App-vNext/Polly/docs/extensibility/index.md

 - `Func<Args<TResult>, ValueTask<TValue>>` (Reactive)
 - `Func<Args, ValueTask<TValue>>` (Proactive)

 These delegates accept either `Args` or `Args<TResult>` arguments, which encapsulate event information.
 Note that all these delegates are asynchronous and return a `ValueTask`.
-Learn more about [arguments](#arguments) in the sections bellow.
+Learn more about [arguments](#arguments) in the sections below.

 > [!NOTE]
-> When setting up delegates, consider using the `ResilienceContext.ContinueOnCapturedContext` property if your user code interacts with a synchronization context (as in asynchronous UI applications like Windows Forms or WPF).
+> When setting up delegates, consider using the `ResilienceContext.ContinueOnCapturedContext` property if your user code interacts with a synchronization context (such as in asynchronous UI applications like Windows Forms or WPF).

 ### How to use delegates